gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 But the best actual articulation of this, the most philosophically coherent, was this Deleuze and Guattari book.
 It's kind of fascinating in that regard.

-And what they're basically saying is, if you imagine if you imagine a society in terms of structuralist anthropology, you have all these social structures built up of customs and norms and totems and taboos: basically moral structures, familial structures, all these kind of things.
+And what they're basically saying is, if you imagine a society in terms of structuralist anthropology, you have all these social structures built up of customs and norms and totems and taboos: basically moral structures, familial structures, all these kind of things.

 And Deleuze and Guattari are saying, come in and smash it all, and then smash all the representations you have of it in your own head, and you'll come out free.
 And what Girard is saying is exactly the opposite.